KRithuri/KRithuri/README.md

 ###  :woman_technologist: About ME:
 - I'm a Bcom in Information Systems undergraduate at the University of Johannesburg.
 - 👀 I’m interested in coding and robotics.
-- 🛠️ I am a back-end developer
+- 🛠️ I am a back-end developer and  looking to learn front-end so I can be a full-stack developer.
 - 🌱 I’m currently learning React.js & Django.
 - 💞️ I’m looking to collaborate on Python, React.js projects and other projects on web development using other languages.
 - 📫 How to reach me **rithurikarabo@gmail.com**